catberry/catberry/docs/index.md

 **[⬆ back to top](#table-of-contents)**

 # Stores
-The store is a module that loads data from remote resource using routing parameters.
-It also can handle action messages from anywhere and send requests to remote resource changing data.
-It can emit `changed` event at anytime when it decided that data at the remote resource is changed.
+The store is a module that loads data from a remote resource using routing parameters.
+It also can handle action messages from anywhere and send requests to the remote resource changing data.
+It can emit `changed` event at any time when it decided that data on the remote resource is changed.

-By default all stores should be placed into `./catberry_stores` directory of your application.
+By default, all stores should be placed into `./catberry_stores` directory of your application.
 But you can change this directory by [config](#config) parameter.
 Every file should export constructor function for creation of store instance.